hanesh-work/arline_delay_casestudy/README.md

 - The data spans January to June 2025 only.
 - Some unmeasured factors such as aircraft age and crew training are not included.
 - Delay reasons are reported by airlines and may contain reporting bias.
-- Interaction effects between airline and airport were not modeled [file:24].
+- Interaction effects between airline and airport were not modeled.

 ---